 Art and artists have played an influential role in shaping the society that exists and critiquing the same society.
 As a field, art has often been mysterious and controversial.
 Banksy is one of the most talked-about artists in the world and has yet been successful in maintaining anonymity.
 Banksy is an England-based artist who started out with (illegal) graffiti art that they mostly paint on public-owned walls.
 Some of Banksy’s works, which were painted on privately-owned walls, were removed and sold by the owners of the walls for large sums of money.
 The most baffling piece of fact is that in these cases, none of the money goes to Banksy.
 Some of the most common themes in Banksy’s graffiti and other paintings are anti-capitalism, portraying materialism, anti-oppression, and solidarity with the victims of oppression.

 While a lot of these themes are political in nature or depict social issues, some of their paintings carry themes as simple as love.
-Two main reasons for Banksy being a global sensation are the messages conveyed and a public disagreement or heated discussion. stirred by some of the works; and their anonymity.
+Two main reasons for Banksy being a global sensation are the messages conveyed and controversy stirred by some of the works; and their anonymity.
 The artist has shown a dislike for privatization of art and art being sold at alarmingly high prices.
 Events such as auctions act as mediums for the rich to acquire art privately at high prices.
 It is to mock these concepts that Banksy uses his signature gold frame, to depict the materialism and shallowness of the uber-rich art crowd.

 One of his most famous graffiti included the words ‘This will look nice when it’s framed,’ ironically highlighting that art can exist free of cost for the public, without the need to be acquired privately.
 However, the most talked-about ‘anti-auction’ stunt pulled off by Banksy was his self- shredding painting: ‘Girl with balloon.’
 The painting was first made as graffiti in 2002 and then was recreated repeatedly.
 The same painting on a canvas in Banksy’s signature golden frame was placed at an auction at Sotheby’s auction house in London in 2018.
 As soon as the painting was auctioned off, it started shredding through the frame.